Telehealth resources in response to COVID-19

 Clinician’s guide to task training for stroke survivors – the aim of this program is to help you review rehabilitation techniques with a focus on task-specific training.

 HEALTH HUB LIVE is hosted daily at 12.30 pm on Facebook by the team at St Vincent's Private Hospital Sydney.
 These sessions guide people through daily prehabilitation exercises that can be done at home, as well as important health and wellness information to support people through COVID-19.
+Videos of past sessions can be found on their YouTube channel.

 ViaTherapy app is designed as a decision tree for prescribing evidence-based arm exercises for people after stroke.
 It could be particularly useful for novice clinicians, or those with less experience in stroke.
 Easy to use on a mobile or PC interface.